God Himself, the Unique X

 a.
 The Identity and Status of God Himself

 We have come to the end of the topic of “God is the source of life for all things,” as well as that of “God is the unique God Himself.”
 Having done so, we need to sum things up.
 What kind of summary must we make?
 It is a conclusion about God Himself.
 That being the case, it must have an inevitable connection to every aspect of God, as well as to how people believe in God.
 And so, first I have to ask you: Having heard these sermons, who is the God in your mind’s eye?
 (The Creator.)
 The God in your mind’s eye is the Creator.
 Is there anything else?
 God is the Lord of all things.
 Are these words appropriate?
 (Yes.)
 God is the One who rules over all things and administers all things.
 He created all that there is, He administers all that there is, He rules over all that there is, and He provides for all that there is.
 This is the status of God, and it is His identity.
-For all things and all that there is, God’s true identity is the Creator and the Ruler of all of creation.
+For all things and all that there is, God’s true identity is the Creator and the Sovereign of all of creation.
 Such is the identity possessed by God, and He is unique among all things.
-None of God’s creatures—whether they be among mankind or in the spiritual world—can use any means or excuse to impersonate or replace God’s identity and status, for there is only One, among all things, who is possessed of this identity, power, authority, and ability to rule over creation: our unique God Himself.
+None of God’s creatures—whether they be among mankind or in the spiritual realm—can use any means or excuse to impersonate or replace God’s identity and status, for there is only One, among all things, who is possessed of this identity, power, authority, and ability to rule over creation: our unique God Himself.
 He lives and moves among all things; He can rise to the highest place, above all things.
 He can humble Himself by becoming human, becoming one among those of flesh and blood, coming face-to-face with people and sharing weal and woe with them, while at the same time, He commands all that there is, deciding the fate of all that there is and in what direction it all moves.
 Moreover, He guides the fate of all mankind, and steers the direction of mankind.
-A God such as this should be worshiped, obeyed, and known by all living beings.
-Thus, regardless of which group or type among mankind you belong to, believing in God, following God, revering God, accepting His rule, and accepting His arrangements for your fate is the only choice—the necessary choice—for any person and for any living being.
+A God such as this should be worshiped, submitted to, and known by all living beings.
+Thus, regardless of which group or type among mankind you belong to, believing in God, following God, fearing God, accepting His rule, and accepting His arrangements for your fate is the only choice—the necessary choice—for any person and for any living being.
 In God’s uniqueness, people see that His authority, His righteous disposition, His essence, and the means by which He provides to all things are all completely unique; this uniqueness determines the true identity of God Himself, and it also determines His status.
-Therefore, among all creatures, if any living being in the spiritual world or among mankind wished to stand in God’s stead, success would be impossible, as would be that of any attempt to impersonate God.
+Therefore, among all creatures, if any living being in the spiritual realm or among mankind wished to stand in God’s stead, success would be impossible, as would be that of any attempt to impersonate God.
 This is fact.
-What are the requirements of mankind of a Creator and Ruler such as this, who is possessed of the identity, the power, and the status of God Himself?
+What are the requirements of mankind of a Creator and Sovereign such as this, who is possessed of the identity, the power, and the status of God Himself?
 This should be clear to everyone, and should be remembered by everyone; this is very important to both God and man!

 b.
 Mankind’s Various Attitudes Toward God